What are grenz rays?

 Grenz rays are a form of radiation, similar to ultraviolet radiation, x-rays and gamma rays.
-The difference is that Grenz rays are produced at low kilovoltages giving them a very low penetration power.
-They are absorbed within the first 2 mm of skin, which means they do not penetrate beneath the dermis of the skin.
+The difference is that grenz rays are produced at low kilovoltages giving them a very low penetration power.
+Ninety per cent of the rays are absorbed within the first 5 mm of skin (and 50% in the first mm), which means they do not penetrate beneath the dermis of the skin.
 Grenz rays appear to reduce Langerhans cell numbers, hence producing an anti-inflammatory effect.
 It is said to “calm down” inflammation of the skin.

 Grenz rays are also referred to as “border” rays and Bucky rays.
-They are classified as “ultrasoft” or “soft” radiation.
-They should not be confused with “superficial radiation therapy” which is used in the treatment of malignant skin cancers.
+They are classified as 'ultrasoft' or 'soft' radiation.
+They are difficult to calibrate.
+They should not be confused with superficial radiation therapy which is used in the treatment of malignant skin cancers.

-Grenz ray therapy is seldom used nowadays as more recent medical advances in the treatment of skin diseases have mde radiation treatments less necessary.
-However, Grenz ray therapy is occasionally very helpful for conditions that fail to respond to the usual therapeutic modalities.
+Grenz ray therapy is seldom used nowadays as more recent medical advances in the treatment of skin diseases have made radiation treatments less necessary.
+However, grenz ray therapy is occasionally very helpful for refractory conditions that fail to respond to the usual therapeutic modalities.

 Grenz rays can be used in combination with other therapies in the treatment of many skin conditions including:

 - Pruritus ani (anal itching).

 Grenz ray therapy usually consists of 200 Roentgens, given weekly or twice weekly for a total of 800–1000 Roentgens (ie, over 3 or 4 sessions).
 If necessary, further treatment with grenz rays can be repeated at 4 to 6-month intervals.

 The radiation dose is delivered from the tube of a grenz machine at a target skin distance of 10–15 cm.
 The dose depends on the treatment site.

 What are the side effects and complications of grenz ray therapy?